hennasingh/TravelTableTop/README.md

 6. I would like to customize admin dashboard where admin can see a record of sales, inventory count and most bought games from the platform

-## Tools and Technologies used
+## Tools, Technologies and Languages

+### Languages

-- HTML used for the main site content.
+- HTML
-- CSS used for the main site design and layout.
+- CSS
-- JavaScript used for user interaction on the site.
+- JavaScript
-- Python used as the back-end programming language.
+- Python
+- Django

+### Technologies and Programs

-- Git used for version control. (git add, git commit, git push)
+- [Git](https://git-scm.com/) used for version control. (git add, git commit, git push)
-- GitHub used for secure online code storage.
+- [GitHub](https://github.com/) used for secure online code storage.
-- Bootstrap used as the front-end CSS framework for modern responsiveness and pre-built components.
+- [Bootstrap](https://getbootstrap.com/) used as the front-end CSS framework for modern responsiveness and pre-built components.
-- Django used as the Python framework for the site.
+- [Django](https://www.djangoproject.com/) used as the Python framework for the site.
-- PostgreSQL used as the relational database management.
+- [PostgreSQL](https://www.postgresql.org/) used as the relational database management.
-- Neon used as the Postgres database.
+- [Neon](https://neon.tech/) used as the Postgres database.
-- Psycopg2 used as a PostgreSQL database adapter
+- [Psycopg2](https://pypi.org/project/psycopg2/) used as a PostgreSQL database adapter
-- Heroku used for hosting the deployed back-end site.
+- [Heroku](https://www.heroku.com/) used for hosting the deployed back-end site.
-- Stripe used for online secure payments of ecommerce products/services.
+- [Stripe](https://stripe.com/) used for online secure payments of ecommerce products/services.
-- AWS S3 used for online static file storage.
+- [AWS S3](https://aws.amazon.com/s3) used for online static file storage.
-- Allauth used as the user authentication system
+- [Allauth](https://docs.allauth.org/en/latest/) used as the user authentication system
-- Pillow used as the Python framework for the site.
+- [Pillow](https://pypi.org/project/Pillow/) used as the Python framework for the site.
-- Gunicorn used for WSGI server
+- [Gunicorn](https://docs.gunicorn.org/en/stable/index.html) used for WSGI server
-- Crispy Forms used for auto-formatting of front-end forms
+- [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) used for auto-formatting of front-end forms

 ## Ecommerce Business Model